nfarrasd/nfarrasd/README.md

 <!--
 **nfarrasd/nfarrasd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 I'm majoring in Math at Bandung Institute of Technology, mostly dealing with statistics and modeling.
 Spent most of my time importing pandas, numpy, scipy, scikit, and tensorflow 🤓.
-I am also biased towards finance so you will find most of my projects are related to that 😀
+I am also biased towards finance and statistics so you will find most of my projects are related to that 😀

 Do feel free to reach me via [LinkedIn]([https://www.linkedin.com/in/nfarrasd/]) if you have any topics to be discussed or interesting projects collaboration.
 Or perhaps you just want to say Hi and make some small talks?
 I do read manga/manhwa in my spare time 🏃‍♀️